Lavitzio/LavitzFrostboltzWA/README.md

 ![](https://i.imgur.com/yJxyags.png)

 ## Files
 *LavitzFrostboltzExportString* - String export of this group.
-Import to load!
+Import to use!

 *LavitzFrostboltzWA.lua* - Displays number of best available spell casts